Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Extended Empirical Analysis

-\textbf{Results.} In Figure~\ref{figure:quant} we provide the performance curves comparing \textit{GPL-QR-SAC} with the original \textit{GPL-SAC} algorithm.
-In the examined tasks, both algorithms perform similarly, meaning there are no major benefits in parameterizing the critic with more expressive approximations to the return distribution.
+\textbf{Results.} In Figure~\ref{figure:quant} we provide the performance curves comparing both versions of GPL-QR-SAC with the original GPL-SAC algorithm.
+GPL-QR-SAC ($W_1$) appears to outperform GPL-QR-SAC ($W_2$), indicating that the 1-Wasserstein distance is a more effective and stable measure of epistemic uncertainty for $p_\beta$.
+However, in the examined tasks, GPL-QR-SAC ($W_1$) performs similarly to GPL-SAC, meaning there are no major benefits in parameterizing the critic with more expressive approximations to the return distribution.
 Yet, these results could also indicate that the returns for the considered OpenAI Gym environments have low stochasticity or that the action-value models already encapsulate all learnable information in the considered training regime.
-We leave further experimentation and analysis of using \textit{GPL} with distributional critics for future work.
+We leave further experimentation and analysis of using GPL with distributional critics for future work.

-\subsection{Computational scaling}
+\subsection{Computational Scaling}

-We analyze the computational scaling of our implementations of \textit{Generalized Pessimism Learning}-based algorithms.
+We analyze the computational scaling of our implementations of GPL-based algorithms.
 Particularly, we record the average training time of executing the different considered algorithms for either 1000 environment steps for OpenAI Gym tasks or 10000 environment steps for DeepMind Control Suite tasks.
 We run each algorithm on an \textit{NVIDIA RTX 3090} GPU and an \textit{AMD Ryzen Threadripper 3970x} CPU.
 As described in Section~\ref{sec:experiments} of the main text, our implementation groups the parameters of the different models in the critic's ensemble into a single network to achieve better scaling for inference and backpropagation with distributed hardware.